damieh1/YT_Shorts_Classification/synthetic_data/readme.md

-## Synthetic Data
+## Sample Data
-A complete synthetic dataset is included to illustrate the full pipeline without violating YouTube API terms.
+A small synthetic dataset is included to illustrate the full pipeline without violating YouTube API terms.

 ## Reproducibility
 See `docs/reproducibility_notes.md` for: